 The pkSZ effect from reionisation was previously studied by Renaux-Petel et al. \cite{renaux2014spectral}.
 They reported not observing any noticeable difference in the power spectrum when they changed the duration of reionisation.
-They observed at most a 2\% difference at the peak of the spectrum when they changed the value of $\Delta q_{\mathrm{re}}$ from 0 to 3 which amounts to changing $\beta_{\mathrm{re}}$ from 0 to 0.6.
+They observed at most a 2\% difference at the peak of the spectrum when they changed the value of $\Delta q_{\mathrm{re}}$ from 0 to 3.
+They used the Planck 2013 parameters with best fit reionisation optical depth of 0.925 and central reionisation redshift of 11.4.
+Changing the value of $\Delta q_{\mathrm{re}}$ from 0 to 3 with $z_{\mathrm{re}}=11.4$ amounts to changing $\beta_{\mathrm{re}}$ from 0 to 0.56.
+At higher redshifts, the same reionisation width, $\Delta z_{\rm re}$, in redshift corresponds to a much smaller comoving distance.
+Thus the power spectrum is less sensitive to the change in reionisation duration $\Delta z_{\rm re}$ for higher reionisation redshift $z_{\rm re}$.
 However, the current Planck data \cite{adam2016planck} allows a parameter space where $\beta_{\mathrm{re}}$ can reach almost 1.3 for $z_{\mathrm{re}}=8.5$.
 We observe an almost 3-10 \% difference at $\ell>10$ when we change $\beta_{\mathrm{re}}$ from 0.1 to 1.3 ($\Delta q_{\mathrm{re}} \rightarrow$ 0 to 6) with $\sim8\%$ difference at the peak at $\ell\sim200$.
 Compared to the fiducial case of $\beta_{\mathrm{re}}=0.5$, the power spectra for $\beta_{\mathrm{re}}=0.1$ and $\beta_{\mathrm{re}}=1.3$ show a deviation of 5\% at small scales as shown in figure \ref{fig:bmodesfrac} and figure \ref{fig:emodesfrac}.